1. Home

 Using Display Form Entries with Elementor, Gutenberg, and Shortcodes

 This guide explains how to display form entries using the Display Form Entries plugin across different WordPress editors, including Gutenberg (Block Editor), Elementor, and classic text or widget areas using shortcodes.
+This article covers all available display methods and layout options for showing Gravity Forms entries on the front end of your website.

 Whether you are building pages visually or working inside widgets or layouts, you have flexible options to display entries exactly where you need them.